 If you want to know how, read this article entitled The End Goal Of Western Progressivism Is Depopulation, by Roosh V.

-The relevant link referred in Roosh’s article is this: Why I Hope to Die at 75, written by Ezekiel Emanuel.
+The relevant link referred to in Roosh’s article is this: Why I Hope to Die at 75, written by Ezekiel Emanuel.

 If I didn’t see and hear people who talk about dropping dead at 70-75 years of age, I wouldn’t believe that you could persuade a person to willingly die when they hit a certain age.
 It’s unbelievable but it happens.
 That’s how powerful persuasion is.
 In the matter of persuasion, nothing is off the table.